Recent News, Publications, and Presentations

 • February 22 - Malcolm Crompton was interviewed by Channel 9’s A Current Affair program on the Australian Government’s plans to introduce a voluntary digital ID for all Australians.

-• February 15 - The Australian Bureau of Statistics (ABS) has announced the publication of the independent findings of the 2026 Census Phase 1 Privacy Impact Assessment (PIA) conducted by IIS Partners, along with its response.
+• February 15 - The Australian Bureau of Statistics (ABS) has announced the publication of the independent findings of the 2026 Census Phase 1 PIA conducted by IIS Partners, along with its response.

 • January 23 - Malcolm Crompton, Mike Trovato and Natasha Roberts have made a submission to the Senate Standing Committees on Economics on the Digital ID Bill that has been referred to the Senate Economics Legislation Committee.